openpreserve/matchbox/README.md

 ### Installing Matchbox

-Please refere to the INSTALL file in the source directory [1].
+Please refere to the INSTALL.md file in this repository.

 Using Matchbox
 --------------